RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_essentials_subscription.md

 # Resource: rediscloud_essentials_subscription

-This resource allows you to manage a subscription within your Redis Enterprise Cloud account.
+This resource allows you to manage an Essentials subscription within your Redis Enterprise Cloud account.

 -> **Note:** This is for Essential Subscriptions only.
 See also `rediscloud_subscription` (Pro) and `rediscloud_active_active_subscription`.